-The film was made by Natalie Boulton and Josh Biggs – the mother and brother of a severe ME sufferer.
+The film was made between 2009 – 2011 by Natalie Boulton and Josh Biggs – the mother and brother of a chronic ME sufferer.
 Josh is a young professional freelance editor and cameraman.
-(Josh’s details www.isophia.co.uk) Natalie was an artist/teacher and is a full time carer for her daughter who has been ill for over 20 years.
+(Josh’s details www.isophia.co.uk) Natalie was an artist/teacher and is a full time carer for her daughter who has been ill since 1990.
 This is the first time we have worked together on a film and we are both first time director/producers.
-The making of the film has been undertaken and paid for by our family and we are very grateful to all those who have helped in various ways.
-The music was written, recoreded and kindly donated to the film by Emmy nominated composer David Poore.
+The making of the film was undertaken by our family.
+We are very grateful to all those who have helped in various ways.
+The music for the film was specially composed, recorded and kindly donated by Emmy nominated composer David Poore.
 Full film credits are here

 ‘Voices from the Shadows’ was born of utter desperation.
 Having struggled for nearly 20 years to care for my daughter, I found that we were caught in a trap.

 Like most patients and their families I believed the medical profession had this disease in their sights and was working at a cure.
 With an awful shock, after attending Invest in ME and MERUK conferences, I realised that was not the case.
-NOTHING – absolutely NO biomedical research was being funded by the Medical Research Council in the UK!
-Although significant biomedical research was being done in other countries this research was just being totally ignored in the UK.
+NOTHING – absolutely NO biomedical research was being funded by the Medical Research Council in the UK at that point.
+Although significant biomedical research was being done in other countries, that research was just being totally ignored in the UK.
 The illness, which had been taken seriously, identified and studied for decades, had just disappeared off the radar.
-Instead the name had been changed and research funds were being allocated to psychiatric/behavioural management, using up millions of pounds that could have been used to more fully identify the organic causes and develop more effective treatments.
+Instead research funds were being allocated to psychiatric/behavioural management programmes of fatigue in CFS, using up millions of pounds that could have been used to more fully identify the physical causes and develop more effective treatments for ME.

 The illness that trapped my daughter and her friends had been ‘disappeared’!

-This was being supported by government policy and the media had been doing an excellent job of trivializing the illness and denigrating patients.
+This was being supported by government policy and the media, with the help of the mental health section of the Science Media Centre, was doing an excellent job of trivializing the illness and denigrating patients.
 Nowhere in the public domain was there any sign of the terrible severity of the illness I saw driving many intelligent, creative, positive and courageous young people, into lives of devastating dependency, isolation, pain and steadily deteriorating health.
 Not only that, but the abuse suffered by some patients who were being harmed by professionals was going totally unrecorded and unnoticed.
-Patients were, and are, dying invisibly…..
+Patients were, and are, suffering and dying invisibly…..